stacks-network/stacks-core/sip/sip-003-peer-network.md

 A full empirical evaluation on the effectiveness of these heuristics at encouraging route diversity will be carried out before this SIP is accepted.

+**Miner-Assisted Peer Discovery**

+Stacks miners are already incentivized to maintain good connectivity with one another and with the peer network in order to ensure that they work on the canonical fork.
+As such, a correct miner may include the root of a Merkle tree of a set of "reputable" peers that are known by the miner to be well-connected.
+Other peers in the peer network would include these reputable nodes in their frontiers by default.

+A peer ultimately makes its own decisions on who its neighbors are, but by default, a peer selects a miner-recommended peer only if over 75% of the mining power recommends the peer for a long-ish interval (on the order of weeks).
+The 75% threshold follows from selfish mining -- the Stacks blockchain prevents selfish mining as long as at least 75% of the hash power is honest.
+If over 75% of the mining power recommends a peer, then the peer has been recommended through an honest process and may be presumed "safe" to include in the frontier set.

+A recommended peer would not be evicted from the frontier set unless it could not be contacted, or unless overridden by a local configuration option.

 ## Reference Implementation